drupalcommerce/commerce-docs/v2/creating-a-coupon.rst

 Let's now imagine that you're running a new email campaign that sends customers a coupon that they can use to get 15% off each order over $100.
 Setting up a coupon based promotion is almost exactly the same as creating a new promotion.

-You go through the :doc:`same steps as creating a promotion</creating-a-promotion>`, but with one exception.
+You go through the a `same steps as creating a promotion <creating-a-promotion.rst>`__, but with one exception.
 You now use the "Add New Coupon" button and add the following:

 - Enter a specific coupon code
 - Mark it as active